amychurchwell/JS-wk4/README.md

 ### Angular 2 and Firebase.

+Focusing on my own development and education, I felt the best use of my time would be to carefully and intentionally follow a tutorial utilizing all current concepts.

 1. Following along with Traversy Media Angular 2  & Firebase Playlist.

 * Angular 2 / Angular CLI

 * AngularFire2
+!
+Tutorial utilizes AngularFire2, was create severe errors for my project so I decided to switch direction.
 * Firebase Setup
 * Database
 * Google Authentication